 · Right to object and opt-out of marketing

-You have the right to object to the processing of your personal data.
+You have the right to object to certain types of processing of your personal information.
 This includes the right to object to direct marketing.
-You will always be given the opportunity to opt-out of further direct marketing when you receive such communications from us or you can contact us at [email protected]
+You can exercise your right to opt-out of further direct marketing when you receive such communications from us (via the ‘unsubscribe’ option we include in each email or you can contact us directly.

 · Right to portability